nickzarate/hivemind-web/README.md

 ```

 # Development
-Make a new branch, prefixed with your initials and a slash.
+Make a new branch.
+Name your branch the name of your new intended feature, prefixed with your initials and a slash.
 ```
 $ git checkout -b js/my-new-feature
 ```